rmi-electricity/cheshire/README.rst

 dependabot behavior is configured in ``.github/dependabot.yml``.
 Unfortunately, it does not check or update ``environment.yml``, so that must be done manually.

+For Dependabot's PRs to automatically get merged, your repository must have access to the correct organization secrets and the ``rmi-electricity auto-merge Bot`` GitHub App.
+Contact Alex for help setting this up.

 GitHub Actions
 --------------
 Under ``.github/workflows`` are YAML files that configure the `GitHub Actions